Selena Gomez Teams Up with the Sneaker Brand Her Boyfriend Loves

 On Monday, Puma introduced the 25-year-old singer and Coach favorite as the newest member of the brand’s family.
 “Fearless talent and [crown] of Instagram joins the family,” the brand wrote alongside the below 'gram of the beauty dressed in velvety separates we’d be down to wear ASAP.

-Additionally, Gomez herself shared a celebratory shot modeling a black sports bra with high-waist leggings, gold hoops, and retro-like sunglasses.
+Additionally, Gomez herself shared a celebratory shot modeling a black sports bra with high-waist leggings, gold Jennifer Fisher hoops, and retro-like sunglasses.

 A behind-the-scenes video from her shoot finds the star excited to be the face of the brand’s newest campaign.
 “I'm in New York right now—I'm actually, I’m semi/kind of living here right now.
 Doing my first Puma shoot ever, kind of rocking it now.
 This is actually so comfortable, but now we’re literally going to the next shoot and it’s gonna be so much fun,” she says, referring to a black velvet track jacket she's sporting.